iZettle/api-documentation/finance-api/overview.md

 The Finance API is used to fetch finance-related information that is processed through Zettle.
 The information includes account balance, all the transactions processed through Zettle, and payout.

 # Understand how payments work at Zettle
-Payments are card payments, card refunds, or alternative payment methods (APMs) like PayPal Wallet.
+Payments are card payments, card refunds, or alternative payment methods (APMs) like PayPal QR code (QRC).

 For information on how Zettle handles transactions for payments, see [how payments work at Zettle](concepts/how-payments-work-at-Zettle.md).